 He hadn’t taken more than about three steps when another fellow stopped him.
 He’d overheard the things Brother Copeland had shared and wanted to talk to him.
 “I’d like you to pray for me,” he said.

 Although the man was so drunk he could barely stand up, he leaned against the wall, and Kenneth laid hands on him.
 The power of God hit him, and he found himself praying all the same things he’d just finished telling the other people.
-He realized with a shock that God had been talking to this man all along instead of to them.
+He realised with a shock that God had been talking to this man all along instead of to them.

 Of this experience, Kenneth says, “Why He chose to do it that way, I don’t know.
 He’s the Boss.
 I just work here.
 I just do what I’m told to do.
 But I can tell you this: By the time I finished praying, that man was stone-cold sober—standing upright, with his hands raised, praising God and praying in tongues.